HarryStevens/d3-geo-hemispheres/README.md

 <a name="hemispheres_width" href="#hemispheres_width">#</a> <i>hemispheres</i>.<b>width</b>([<i>width</i>])

 If <i>width</i> is specified, sets the width of the map.
-If <i>width</i> is not specified, returns the current width, which defaulst to 100.
+If <i>width</i> is not specified, returns the current width, which defaults to 100.

 You should calculate the height with: